Yaya-Cout/HifiBerry/README.md

 E: [pulseaudio] module-bluetooth-policy.c: Failed to get transport: org.bluez.Error.Failed (Operation failed)
 ```

-You may need to change the bluetooth device class.
+You may need to change the Bluetooth device class.
 To do so, run

 ```bash
 sudo hciconfig hci0 class 0x200420